-4.Title IX Coordinator
+4. Title IX Coordinator

-The Director of Title IX and Equity Compliance, Megan D. Monahan, J.D., served as the Title IX Coordinator during calendar year 2021.
 The Title IX Coordinator has the primary responsibility for coordinating Fairfield's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent discrimination, harassment, and retaliation prohibited under this policy.